Skip to Main Content

 Selection and Acquisition of Visual Materials for Classroom Use

-This document provides guidelines for the selection, ordering, and handling of visual materials for classroom use, particularly documentary and feature films, through the UTEP Library.
+This section provides guidelines for the selection, ordering, and handling of visual materials for classroom use, particularly documentary and feature films, through the University Library.
 Professors and subject librarians may submit requests for films with Public Performance Rights (PPR).
 In some cases, student requests for popular films with individual viewing rights only will be accepted.
-The Library does not purchase films for student organizations.
+The University Library does not purchase films for student organizations.

-• The Library subscribes to several streaming video databases.
-Librarians should encourage professors and other requesters to use materials available in streaming format.
+• The University Library subscribes to several streaming video databases.
+Librarians should encourage professors and students to use materials available in streaming format.
 These materials are licensed for classroom use as well as personal use.

-• A minimum of six weeks lead time is required for ordering films on DVD or other media through the Library.
+• A minimum of six weeks lead time is required for ordering films on DVD or other media through the library.
 Twelve weeks is a better lead time.
 Professors should plan well ahead for films they will need.
+Not all films will be available for institutional licensing.

 • Some films can be obtained in streaming format through suppliers or hosting services such as Swank and Kanopy.
 If they don't have the requested titles already, the lead time for obtaining the films and rights is typically 6-12 months.